uruzFR/Module-Sim800c/README.md

 4. Connect the SIM800C module to a USB port on your computer.
 5. Open the Python script in a text editor and modify any necessary information (e.g. PIN code, phone number).

 *Before using the other scripts, it is important to execute the configuration scripts.
-These scripts will help you set up and configure your SIM800C module so that the other scripts can run correctly.
 After running the configuration scripts, you can modify the other scripts with your own information and use them as needed.*

 6. In the command prompt or terminal window, enter the following command to run the Python script:

        python name-of-the-scrip.py